 What Sort of Person Would Make a Good Crisis Worker?

 A crisis worker should be a person of strong character with excellent communication and problem-solving skills.
 They should also be compassionate and empathetic to understand the unique needs of those they are helping.
 Additionally, they need to have an aptitude for working in stressful situations and remain calm under pressure.
-Crisis workers must also be able to assess people quickly, think on their feet and make sound judgments that benefit everyone involved.
+Crisis workers must also be able to assess people quickly, think on their feet, and make sound judgments that benefit everyone involved.
 Finally, crisis workers must possess a great deal of patience, as each situation requires special attention and time to resolve.
 All these qualities help create an effective crisis worker who can provide assistance in any emergency.

 The job of a crisis worker is both demanding and rewarding; it requires dedication to helping others through difficult times.
 If you think you possess the necessary qualities, then you might consider becoming a crisis worker and making a difference in your community.